 - understand and address conflicting viewpoints of different stakeholders from their own perspectives

 - exercise perception and judgment in dealing with complex and culturally sensitive issues

 Applicants must hold a degree or postgraduate degree in archaeology, anthropology, history, heritage architecture, earth sciences, geography, environmental science, planning or surveying.
 Where necessary, further information verifying the environmental content may be requested (e.g. transcript or academic record).

 An applicant without these formal qualifications and more than 15 years of experience in the Heritage Practice may submit a written record of that experience to allow the Certification Board to make an assessment of equivalence with the requirement for formal qualifications.

-To be eligible for CEnvP Heritage specialist status, an applicant must have 10 years’ professional experience in surveying, assessing or researching Australian and /or New Zealand contexts or landscapes in the past 17 years.
+To be eligible for CEnvP Heritage specialist status, an applicant must have 10 years full time equivalent professional experience in surveying, assessing or researching Australian and/or New Zealand contexts or landscapes in the past 17 years.

-Certification will recognise supervisory, research, policy, regulation, heritage conservation work and teaching as contributing in part or whole to the 10 years ‘functional experience’, providing the applicant can demonstrate how these have contributed to relevant competence.
-Special dispensation may also be provided for those returning to the workforce from a long leave period associated with illness or parental leave.
-Part-time work, volunteer work and work conducted during postgraduate study may also be recognised where appropriate.
+Certification may recognise supervisory, teaching, research, policy, regulation, heritage conservation work and volunteer work as contributing in part or whole to the 10 years ‘functional experience’, providing the applicant can demonstrate how these have contributed to relevant competence.

 Work experience is confirmed by work verification reports for the 10 + years of professional heritage practice and a current detailed CV.